ChenglongWang/GAME-Net/README.md

 This is the repository of the framework related to the work "Fast Evaluation of the Adsorption Energy of Organic Molecules on Metals via Graph Neural Networks", preprint [here](https://chemrxiv.org/engage/chemrxiv/article-details/633dbc93fee74e8fdd56e15f), where we introduce GAME-Net (*Graph-based Adsorption on Metal Energy-neural Network*), a graph neural network developed for the fast prediction of the DFT ground state energy of the following systems:

 - Closed-shell molecules containing C, H, O, N and S.
-- Same mentioned molecules adsorbed on the following 14 transition metals: Ag, Au, Cd, Co, Cu, Fe, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.
+- Mentioned molecules adsorbed on 14 transition metals: Ag, Au, Cd, Co, Cu, Fe, Ir, Ni, Os, Pd, Pt, Rh, Ru, and Zn.

-The framework is built with [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://www.pyg.org/).
+The framework and related model have been built with [PyTorch](https://pytorch.org/), [PyTorch Geometric](https://www.pyg.org/) and [Ray Tune](https://docs.ray.io/en/latest/tune/index.html).

 ## Installation (Linux systems)

-Prerequisites for installing the Python repo are [git](https://git-scm.com/) and [conda](https://docs.conda.io/en/latest/).
+Prerequisites for installing the Python code repository are [git](https://git-scm.com/) and [conda](https://docs.conda.io/en/latest/).

 1. Clone the repo from GitLab.
 Open a terminal and type the following command: